 Stop 7: Dinner at Harry Caray’s 7th Inning Stretch

-Tip: Save $3 on admission to the attached Chicago Sports Museum when you redeem your Go Chicago Pass.
+Tip: Save $3 on admission to the attached Chicago Sports Museum when you use your Go Chicago pass.